26medias/Market-Cycles-Stock-Screener/README.md

 # Market Cycles Stock Screener

-Stock Screener, scans the NYSE & NASDAQ and displays a QT5 UI with Buys & Sells watchlists
+Stock Screener, scans the NYSE & NASDAQ and displays a QT5 UI with Buys & Sells watchlists, as well as daily buy & sell signals.

 The Market Cycle indicator is a weighted average of the RSI, Stochastic RSI & Stochastic Oscillator.